SiriusXM Satellite Radio (info for techies)

 Now for some reason I don't fully understand, residential power in 2009 is way

-worse than when I was a kid and the first few 2009 interruptions have averaged an
+worse than when I was a kid, and a few 2009 interruptions have averaged an

 lasted 5 hours.
 Whenever it happens you never know if the outage is local, city